Masters Level Courses

 - CH 7235 History of Hispanic/Latino Christianity in the United States

-This course shall address the precursors to the Reformation, the actions of Luther, Calvin, and Zwingli, the struggle to contain Lutheran ideas, the English Reformation and Anglicanism, The Catholic Reformation, The Council of Trent, the Counter-Reformation, Wesley and Methodism, Jansenism, the suppression of the Society of Jesus and its implications, the French Revolution, developments in the Americas, Pius IX and Italian Unification, Leo XIII, Pius X and Modernism, the World Wars, The First Vatican Council, Developments in Pastoral Theology, John XXIII, the Second Vatican Council to the present.
-It will begin with a brief development of historical critical methodology and the use of history in theology.
+This course shall address the history of Christianity from the 5th century CE to the present day.
+It includes the Church and Roman government, the development of the papacy, the Reformation and its leaders, The Catholic Reformation, The Council of Trent, Wesley and Methodism, Jansenism, the French Revolution, developments in the Americas, Pius IX and Italian Unification, Leo XIII, Modernism, The First Vatican Council, John XXIII and the Second Vatican Council, John Paul II and New Evangelization, Ecumenism.
+It will begin with the use of history in theology.

 A survey of the history of the various faith traditions within the economic and multicultural realities of a developing “American” identity, from colonial times to the present.
 While a primary focus is upon the Catholic Church in the U.S., including the presence of various Catholic ethnic groups, especially the Irish and Hispanic, there is also consideration of the place and displacement of the first native peoples and their religions, the predominant role and diversity of Protestantism, the emergent Black Church in the U.S., and the presence of non-Christian religions.